mathjax/MathJax/mathjax/docs/rst/callbacks.rst

 can create a `Queue` into which you push the results of the :meth:`MathJax.Ajax.Require()` calls, and then push a callback for the action.
-The final action will not be performed until all the file-load callbacks (which preceed it int he queue) have been called;
+The final action will not be performed until all the file-load callbacks (which preceed it in the queue) have been called;
-i.e., the action will not occur until all the files are loaded.
+i.e. the action will not occur until all the files are loaded.

 Specifying a Callback